DevisrinivasK/HelpDeskPilot/HelpdeskPilot/Readme.md

 ### Running with Docker
 1. Copy `.env.example` to `backend/.env` and update if needed.
 2. Run `docker compose up -d` to start MongoDB and API.
+3. Seed initial data (one-time): Run `docker compose up seed` and then `docker compose rm -f seed`.
-3. Verify MongoDB: Connect via `mongodb://localhost:27017/helpdeskpilot` using Compass or shell.
+4. Verify MongoDB: Connect via `mongodb://localhost:27017/helpdeskpilot` using Compass or shell.
-4. Verify API: Visit `http://localhost:8080/healthz` (should return {"status":"healthy","mongodb":"connected"}).
+5. Verify API: Visit `http://localhost:8080/healthz` (should return {"status":"healthy","mongodb":"connected"}).
-5. Stop with `docker compose down`.
+6. Stop with `docker compose down`.

+(More instructions to be added in later phases)

 (More instructions to be added in later phases)